perftools/php-profiler/README.md

 - [examples/autoload.php](examples/autoload.php)

-It includes all configiration optioms and inline documentation about the options.
+It includes all configuration options and inline documentation about the options.

 ## Savers